SharpWheel417/SharpWheel417/README.md

 You can try my project here -> https://охрана-труда-документы.online

-### 4EXCHANGE - a telegram bot for exchange rub to bat, or usdt to bat
+### 4EXCHANGE - a telegram bot for exchanging rub to thb, or usdt to thb

 #### Stack: 🐍Python, 🐘PostgreSQL, using 🐳Docker, Selenium, try MVC model

 ⍻ The bot parses the site every hour and receives the USDT/THB rate

-⍻ The client selects the amount in baht
+⍻ The client selects the amount in thb

 ⍻ With each client request for exchange, the bot parses Comtech and selects from there the average rate suitable for the volume and payment method

-⍻ The client is shown the exchange rate and the amount required in rubles or USDT
+⍻ The client is shown the exchange rate and the amount required in rub or USDT

 ⍻ The client can place an order, then the admin will receive a message about the order, and each order is given a unique ID The commission will accrue depending on the volume